 “Rollerblading is something I used to do when I was a kid,” says Hawkins, who took up skating as an adult last year when a friend and client gave her a pair of skates.
 “It’s great cardio, it’s fun, and it makes you feel youthful.”

 Hawkins now incorporates rollerblading into her own training schedule three times a week.
 Beyond the cardio benefits of rollerblading, she lauds its ability to engage different muscle groups.

 “Rollerblading involves a lot of core strength because you have to hold yourself up,” says Hawkins.
 “As you push off, you use a lot of outer thigh.
 The movement is explosive and works your legs and your glutes.”

 Unlike roller skates, the best inline skates for men feature a straight row of wheels instead of two wheels in the front and in the back.
-They’re often preferred by skaters nowadays, as they’re built for performance and offer durability on sidewalks.
+They’re often preferred by skaters nowadays, as they’re built for performance and offer durability.
 No matter your skill level, inline skates are a great way to incorporate exercise into your routine.
 Plus, they can provide a solid means of transportation for traveling shorter distances.